 It seems logical that defensive investments perform better during recessions and bear markets than offensive investments.

-When evaluating past investment performance after a long bull market, however, offensive strategies show the best performance.
+When evaluating past investment performance after a long bull market, offensive strategies naturally show the best performance.
+As investors, we’re tempted to chase the best returns even at a time when defensive investments may be the best choice.

-But we can overcome this.
-Logically, by simply considering what the economy and overall stock market did during any given time frame we can avoid this bias when evaluating a defensive investment portfolio.
+But we can overcome this risky habit; logically, by simply considering what the economy and overall stock market did during any given time frame we can avoid this bias when evaluating a defensive investment portfolio.

 Recency Bias and Investing